Facebook

 • Is limited liability important in your industry sector?

 This is just a summary of the issues we come across most often.
-You can find more information on the advantages and disadvantages of each option on www.parfreymurphy.ie/legal.html.
+You can find more information on the advantages and disadvantages of a limited company on www.parfreymurphy.ie/advantages-and-disadvantages-of-a-limited-company.
 For more information on the responsibilities of directors see www.odce.ie.

 Update: Mileage and subsistence rates can be found here.
 These can be claimed by directors and employees but not sole traders.
 Sole traders need to keep receipts for motor expenses.